Duke Ellington: Early life and education

-Ellington was born on April 29, 1899, to James Edward Ellington and Daisy (née Kennedy) Ellington in Washington, D.C.
-Both his parents were pianists.
-Daisy primarily played parlor songs, and James preferred operatic arias.
+Ellington was born on April 29, 1899, to James Edward Ellington and Daisy (' Kennedy) Ellington in Washington, D.C.
+Both of his parents were pianists.
+Daisy primarily played parlor songs and James preferred operatic arias.
 They lived with Daisy's parents at 2129 Ida Place (now Ward Place) NW, in D.C.'s West End neighborhood.
 Duke's father was born in Lincolnton, North Carolina, on April 15, 1879, and in 1886, moved to D.C. with his parents.
 Daisy Kennedy was born in Washington, D.C., on January 4, 1879, the daughter of two former American slaves.
 James Ellington made blueprints for the United States Navy.

 When Ellington was a child, his family showed racial pride and support in their home, as did many other families.
 African Americans in D.C. worked to protect their children from the era's Jim Crow laws.

 At the age of seven, Ellington began taking piano lessons from Marietta Clinkscales.
 Daisy surrounded her son with dignified women to reinforce his manners and teach him elegance.
 His childhood friends noticed that his casual, offhand manner and dapper dress gave him the bearing of a young nobleman, so they began calling him "Duke".
 Ellington credited his friend Edgar McEntee for the nickname: "I think he felt that in order for me to be eligible for his constant companionship, I should have a title.
 So he called me Duke."